 For Peirce diagrams are part of triad of icons that contains images on the one side and metaphors on the other.
 But if he doesn't say all that much about diagrams, he says even less about metaphors.
-In that light, however, James C. Scott gives an interesting example in Seeing Like a State.
+In that light, however, James C. Scott gives an interesting example in

 When the first European settlers in North America were wondering when and how to plant New World cultivars, such as maize, they turned to the local knowledge of the Native American neighbors for help.
 They were told by Squanto, according to one legend (Chief Massasoit, according to another), to plant corn when the oak leaves were the size of a squirrel's ear. [p.
 311]